 In this regards, I’d note that adding protein to carbs has been known to lower the GI for a couple of decades.
 However, it’s also been established that adding protein to carbs increases the insulin response.
 Which is consistent with the conclusions of the paper above, by increasing insulin, protein lowers blood glucose levels giving a lower effective GI.

-Just not for the reason that most people think.
+It’s just not for the reason that most people think.
 And I daresay that most of the ‘insulin is evil’ people are going to argue that eating more protein hurts fat loss, yes protein increases the insulin response to carbs.
 While increasing the insulin response.
 Go figure.

 Which is a long way of saying that I don’t think the GI and insulin response matter much (although see my final comments below).
 If there is much effect of GI on fat loss, it’s more likely to be mediated through food intake and fullness as lower GI foods generally make people feel fuller and often cause decreased food intake.